NBiva/NBiva/README.md

   <li>Champion in the Database Management Systems category of the UIU CSE Project Showcase (Spring 252).🏆</li>
   <li>Champion in the Database Management Systems (Poster) category of the UIU CSE Project Showcase (Spring 252).🖼️</li>
   <li>5th Runner-Up in the Advanced Object-Oriented Programming category of the UIU CSE Project Showcase (Summer 251).💻</li>

+  <li>3rd Runner-Up in the Electronics Laboratory category of the UIU CSE Project Showcase (Fall 253).🔌</li>

   <li>Scholarship award for academic excellence in four trimesters.🏅</li>
 </ul>